Anthrocon/script-rename/README.md

 # script-rename

-Windows PowerShell script renames .jpg files for ingest to Anthrocon media vault.
+Windows PowerShell script renames .jpg files for ingest to the Anthrocon shared drive.

 ## Scope